Introduction

 What should I do if my electricity provider is not responsive?

-Yes, if your provider is unresponsive, consider escalating the issue by asking to speak with a supervisor or contacting their customer service through alternative channels like social media.
+If your provider isn’t responding, try escalating the issue by asking to speak with a supervisor or reaching out through other channels like social media.

 Can I transfer my electricity service to a new address online?

-Yes, if your electricity provider offers online services, you can typically transfer your service to a new address through their website or mobile app for convenience.
+If your electricity provider has online services, you can usually transfer your service to a new address easily through their website or mobile app.

 What happens if I forget to notify my electricity provider before moving?

-No—if you forget to notify them, you may experience a service interruption; it’s best to contact them as soon as you realize to minimize downtime.
+If you forget to notify them, you might face a service interruption; it’s best to contact them as soon as you can to reduce any downtime.

 How can I ensure my new home is ready for electricity upon arrival?

-Yes, if you schedule your electricity activation a few days before your move-in date, you can ensure that power is available when you arrive at your new home.
+Scheduling your electricity activation a few days before your move-in date will help ensure that power is available when you get to your new home.